Quasibound States, Stability and Wave Functions of the Test Fields in the Consistent 4D Einstein-Gauss-Bonnet Gravity: Quasibound States

 In addition, we can calculate the transition frequency, $\Delta \omega$, between two highly damped ($n \rightarrow \infty$) neighboring states \cite{PhysRevD.94.084040}.
 It is given by

-On the other hand, the natural adiabatic invariant quantity, $I_{ad}$, for a test field-black hole system with total energy $E$, is given by
+On the other hand, the natural adiabatic invariant quantity, $I_{\rm ad}$, for a test field-black hole system with total energy $E$, is given by

-where $T_{\rm H}$ is the Hawking temperature and $S_{\rm BH}(=\mathcal{A}_{+}/4\hbar)$ is the Bekenstein--Hawking entropy, with $\mathcal{A}_{+}$ being the surface area of the exterior event horizon.
-In this limit, the Bohr--Sommerfeld quantization condition applies and hence $I_{ad}$ is a quantized quantity, namely, $I_{ad}=n\hbar$.
-Thus, from Eq.~(\ref{eq:adiabatic_invariant_4DEGBBH}) we get
+where $T_{\rm H}$ is the Hawking temperature and $S_{\rm BH}(=\mathcal{A}_{+}/4\hbar)$ is the Bekenstein-Hawking entropy, with $\mathcal{A}_{+}$ being the surface area of the exterior event horizon.
+In this limit, the Bohr-Sommerfeld quantization condition applies and hence $I_{\rm ad}$ is a quantized quantity, namely, $I_{\rm ad}=n\hbar$.
+Thus, from Equation~(\ref{eq:adiabatic_invariant_4DEGBBH}) we get

 Therefore, the area spectrum is given by

 so that its minimum change becomes